SingleCycleKing/2015-StayUp/freshman.md

  ![](https://github.com/SingleCycleKing/UniqueStudio/blob/master/img/2.png)

-- Show the basic data at the second page which is filled at the first page.
+- Show the basic data on the second page which is filled at the first page.

 - When user click "select avatar" or "select background", it will open gallery.
-Please show the pictures at the second page if you can.
+Please show the pictures on the second page if you can.
 [Tips Here](http://stackoverflow.com/questions/11144783/how-to-access-an-image-from-the-phones-photo-gallery)